Studio

 Beautiful Strangeness

-A visual and conceptual dispatch project tracing the layered histories of textiles, dress, and cross-cultural exchange.
+Tracing the layered histories of textiles, dress, and cross-cultural exchange.

 Unfolding through images, studies, notes, and quiet observation, this work seeks out the lesser-seen: the folk, the overlooked, the partially forgotten.
 It follows threads of identity and migration through fibre, form, and technique—decentering dominant narratives of dress by focusing on textile traditions across Asia and other underrepresented regions.